What is a Gateway Load Balancer? - Elastic Load Balancing

 Gateway Load Balancers enable you to deploy, scale, and manage virtual appliances, such as firewalls, intrusion detection and prevention systems, and deep packet inspection systems.
 It combines a transparent network gateway (that is, a single entry and exit point for all traffic) and distributes traffic while scaling your virtual appliances with the demand.

 A Gateway Load Balancer operates at the third layer of the Open Systems Interconnection (OSI) model, the network layer.
 It listens for all IP packets across all ports and forwards traffic to the target group that's specified in the listener rule.
-It maintains stickiness of flows to a specific target appliance using 5-tuple (for TCP/UDP flows) or 3-tuple (for non-TCP/UDP flows).
+It maintains flow stickiness to a specific target appliance using 5-tuple (default), 3-tuple, or 2-tuple.
 The Gateway Load Balancer and its registered virtual appliance instances exchange application traffic using the GENEVE protocol on port 6081.

 Gateway Load Balancers use Gateway Load Balancer endpoints to securely exchange traffic across VPC boundaries.
 A Gateway Load Balancer endpoint is a VPC endpoint that provides private connectivity between virtual appliances in the service provider VPC and application servers in the service consumer VPC.
 You deploy the Gateway Load Balancer in the same VPC as the virtual appliances.
 You register the virtual appliances with a target group for the Gateway Load Balancer.